Moorish Influences, 2nd edition, Statement

 Islamic art, the arabesque, was an elaborate application of repeating geometric forms that often echo the shapes of plants, and sometimes animals, such as birds, instead of using pictures of humans which is forbidden in Islam.
 The choice of which geometric forms were to be used and how they were to be formatted was based upon the Islamic view of the world.
 These symbolize the infinite nature of the creation of the one God.
 Arabic calligraphy, geometric Islamic art, can also be seen on the walls and ceilings of mosques.
 A common, prevalent inscription is often replicated and states “The world is for God”.

 My project is a simple attempt to depict the progression of the Moorish architectural influences from the Great Mosque at Córdoba to the final grandeur of Islamic art in the Alhambra.
-I hope you enjoy the ordered repetition, radiating structures, and rhythmic, metric patterns that form the basis of the architectural influences of Moorish history in southern Spain.
+I hope you enjoy the ordered repetition, radiating structures, and rhythmic, metric patterns that form the basis of Moorish style and history in southern Spain.